betterscientificsoftware/bssw.io/Articles/Blog/Fellows2018Contributions.md

 ### Learn more about the BSSw Fellowship program

 BSSw Fellows are selected annually based on an application process that includes the proposal of a funded activity that promotes better scientific software.
 See more about the [BSSw Fellowship Program](https://bssw.io/fellowship) and work underway by the [2019 BSSw Fellows](https://bssw.io/blog_posts/introducing-the-2019-bssw-fellows).
 We will begin accepting applications for 2020 BSSw Fellowships during September 2019.
-Register for the [BSSw Digest](https://bssw.io/pages/receive-our-email-digest) to receive information.
+Register for the [BSSw mailing list](https://bssw.io/pages/receive-our-email-digest) to receive information.

 ### Author bio